 Ride-On Operation

-SBEPC Estates are mown on a cyclic program between March and November.
+Parish wards are mown on a cyclical programme between March and November.
 The schedules are arranged to match the expected growing pattern of the grass and any specific management requirements for biodiversity, expected public use and highway safety.

 See the link at the top of this page for this season’s grass-cutting schedule